qu4Vix/WRO-GammaVersion-2023/README.md

 ### Team images

 ***

 ## Videos

 ### Demonstration videos

 ***

 ## Legal

 ### License

-The source code in this repository is licensed under the GPL 3.0 license.
+The source code in this repository is licensed under the GNU General Public License v3.0.
 A copy of the license can be found in the [LICENSE](LICENSE) file.

 ### Credits